Chlorine: Later uses

 Elemental chlorine solutions dissolved in chemically basic water (sodium and calcium hypochlorite) were first used as anti-putrefaction agents and disinfectants in the 1820s, in France, long before the establishment of the germ theory of disease.
-This practice was pioneered by Antoine-Germain Labarraque, who adapted Berthollet's "Javel water" bleach and other chlorine preparations (for a more complete history, see below).
+This practice was pioneered by Antoine-Germain Labarraque, who adapted Berthollet's "Javel water" bleach and other chlorine preparations.
 Elemental chlorine has since served a continuous function in topical antisepsis (wound irrigation solutions and the like) and public sanitation, particularly in swimming and drinking water.

-Chlorine gas was first used as a weapon on April 22, 1915, at Ypres by the German Army.
+Chlorine gas was first used as a weapon on 22 April 1915, at the Second Battle of Ypres by the German Army.
 The effect on the allies was devastating because the existing gas masks were difficult to deploy and had not been broadly distributed.

 Properties

 Chlorine is the second halogen, being a nonmetal in group 17 of the periodic table.
 Its properties are thus similar to fluorine, bromine, and iodine, and are largely intermediate between those of the first two.
 Chlorine has the electron configuration [Ne]3s23p5, with the seven electrons in the third and outermost shell acting as its valence electrons.
 Like all halogens, it is thus one electron short of a full octet, and is hence a strong oxidising agent, reacting with many elements in order to complete its outer shell.
 Corresponding to periodic trends, it is intermediate in electronegativity between fluorine and bromine (F: 3.98, Cl: 3.16, Br: 2.96, I: 2.66), and is less reactive than fluorine and more reactive than bromine.
 It is also a weaker oxidising agent than fluorine, but a stronger one than bromine.
 Conversely, the chloride ion is a weaker reducing agent than bromide, but a stronger one than fluoride.
 It is intermediate in atomic radius between fluorine and bromine, and this leads to many of its atomic properties similarly continuing the trend from iodine to bromine upward, such as first ionisation energy, electron affinity, enthalpy of dissociation of the X2 molecule (X = Cl, Br, I), ionic radius, and X–X bond length.
 (Fluorine is anomalous due to its small size.)